 Examine how the dichotomy of man is described:

-fear Him who is able to destroy both soul and body
+fear Him who is able to destroy both soul and body in hell."

 (1 Cor 5:3-5)

-to see your good discipline and the stability of your faith in Christ.
+to see your good discipline and the stability of your faith in Christ."

 Examine how emotions are described:

-them, "Why are you reasoning about these things in your hearts?'"
+themselves, said to them, 'Why are you reasoning about these things in your hearts?'"

 The "soul" can experience emotion or the "spirit" can experience emotion.